 When I tell others about what I do as a teacher, I am often met with disbelief, because most teachers don't teach tabletop game design, develop augmented reality design on iPads, use RPGs to explore philosophical questions, turn a classroom into a cosplay design studio, or have students create silent suspense films.
-I do all of these things because I teach design thinking to create functional art as my students explore the intersection of narrative, construction, and self-expression.
+I do all of these things because in our program for Gifted children, I teach design thinking to create functional art as my students explore the intersection of narrative, construction, and self-expression.

 I want my students to leave my class with confidence to take on any type of challenge presented to them and to know they have the skillset to create an effective solution.
 More than just the cool products we create, design thinking is all about mindfulness of process and the willingness to iterate work through collaboration and feedback to meet the needs of the user.
 My students need to be prepared for anything, not just the next thing.

 I strive for my students to create work that is real-world, authentic, and meaningful to them.
 I give my students the knowledge and materials needed to work within a specific medium.
 There is no right answer, only what they create and can defend.
 Through the process, I consult and empower them to make their own decisions, however students have complete ownership over their work, and can effectively communicate and reflect on the development process they undertook.
 When students share their work with the larger community, they are taken seriously because their work holds up against professionals in the field.
 They have become creators of content, not just consumers, and have put their own ideas out into the world.
 If they can do this in 7th grade, think how encouraging this is for the rest of their lives!